nicodewet/spring-boot-react-maven-starter/README.md

 Having satisfied yourself that the client application runs, the next port of call would be getting familiar with the README.md in the client directory.

+Note that rather than using TypeScript as was done in the good-beers tutorial we have used Javascript.

 #### Create React App